ltpitt/python-jupyter-face-generation/README.md

 ## Neural Network Training
 ### Show Output
-Use this function to show the current output of the generator during training.
-It will help you determine how well the GANs is training.
+Used this function to show the current output of the generator during training.
+It will help to determine how well the GANs is training.

 ```python